Convoy PQ 1

-Convoy PQ 1 was the first of the Arctic Convoys of the Second World War to have the code prefix PQ, which was chosen from the initials of Commander Phillip Quellyn Roberts, an operations officer in the Admiralty.
-The Western Allies used the Arctic route to supply the Soviet Union after the beginning of Operation Barbarossa, the German invasion, which began on 22 June 1941.
+Convoy PQ 1 (28 September – 11 October 1941) was the first of the Arctic Convoys of the Second World War to have the code prefix PQ, which was chosen from the initials of Commander Phillip Quellyn Roberts, an operations officer in the Admiralty; the reciprocal return convoys were coded QP.
+The Western Allies used the Arctic route to supply the Soviet Union after the beginning of Operation Barbarossa, the German invasion, that began on 22 June 1941.

-The convoy sailed from Hvalfiord in Iceland on 29 September 1941 and arrived at Arkhangelsk on 11 October 1941.
-To protect return convoys and sweep for mines, a British naval force of ocean-going Halcyon-class minesweepers, which accompanied the convoy, that had the speed, armament and anti-submarine capacity similar to that of Flower-class corvettes, to be established at the Kola naval base.
+The convoy sailed from Hvalfjörður in Iceland and arrived at Arkhangelsk after an uneventful voyage.
+To protect return convoys and sweep for mines, a British naval force of ocean-going Halcyon-class minesweepers to be established at the Kola naval base, accompanied the convoy, they had the speed, armament and anti-submarine capacity similar to that of Flower-class corvettes.